Aiven-Labs/terraform-policy-tutorial/modules/04_create_data_block_rego.md

 ## Challenge: Add some rules on your own

-Now that you have 1 policy in place, cany you expand this policy to include a few more rules?
+Now that you have 1 policy in place, can you expand this policy to include a few more rules?
 You can try the following or make up a rule of your own.

 1. project must start with team name
 2. service_name must include app name